-[1] These director nominees are independent of management and, in the Board's view, they can reasonably be expected to exercise independent judgement in discharging their duties to IGM.
+These director nominees are independent of management and, in the Board's view, they can reasonably be expected to exercise independent judgement in discharging their duties to IGM.

-[2] Mr. Lawrence is nominated for election as a Director for the first time at the Meeting.
+[2] Ms. Bolotin and Ms. Chung are nominated for election as Directors for the first time at the Meeting and are independent within the meaning of the instruments.